diana-hep/oamap/README.rst

 The reason I used a website as a data source (other than saving you the trouble of downloading a big file) is to emphasize the fact that this is not a new file format— it is a way of working with nested data using tools that can already manage flat, named arrays.
 In this case, the source of flat, named arrays is HTTP (``urlopen``) with Numpy headers (``numpy.load``), but it could as easily be an HDF5 file.
 The OAMap functions only require a dict-like source of arrays.

-The "mapping" described here is between an object-oriented conceptual view and a source of named arrays, however they are served.
+The "mapping" described here is between a conceptual view of objects and the real arrays, however they are served.
 There are already file formats that represent hierarchically nested objects in arrays— ROOT, Parquet, and Apache Arrow— the transformation rules used by the OAMap package are a generalization of these three, so that they can all be used as sources.

 But granted that OAMap is not a file format, it's a particularly efficient one.
 It requires very little "support structure" to operate.
 Even the ``schema.json`` that you downloaded to determine the structure of the exoplanets dataset was superfluous— the schema is losslessly encoded in the default array names.
 (That's why the names are long and contain hyphenated code-letters.)
 The arrays could literally be binary blobs in a filesystem directory, and